snitin315/recommendation-model/README.md

 # recommendation-model

-A model which recommends products matching the available products in the cart
+A model which recommends products matching the available products in the shopping cart.